-Administrative Roles: samples of any material you have designed such as brochures or informational pamphlets, recognition and recommendations from previous employers, a comprehensive list of the databases and software you are proficient in, company articles that you have been featured in or authored, certificates received from company training programs, attendance and performance awards
+Administrative Roles: samples of any material you have designed, such as brochures or informational pamphlets, recognition and recommendations from previous employers, a comprehensive list of the databases and software you are proficient in, company articles that you have been featured in or authored, certificates received from company training programs, attendance, and performance awards

 What if I just graduated?

-If you are in your last year of college or have just graduated are now looking for a full time job, your portfolio may be a bit different than the examples above.
+If you are in your last year of college or have just graduated and are now looking for a full-time job, your portfolio may be a bit different than the examples above.
 Before taking on your first full-time job, your portfolio will want to consist of transcripts (only if you received above a 3.0 average GPA and did well in major courses), projects which showcase an understanding of your major, letters of reference or recommendation, and items produced at previous internships.
 Even though you recently graduated and haven’t necessarily had a full-time job yet, you still have completed important work that you can display to potential employers.

 How do I put a physical portfolio together to bring to interviews?

-Providing a candidate portfolio can give insight to potential employers about your true value, something that can be easily overlooked with a traditional resume.
+Providing a candidate portfolio can give insight to potential employers about your true value, which can be easily overlooked with a traditional resume.
 Just remember that if a certain piece of work or information does not add meaningful content to your candidate profile, omit it from your portfolio!
 Unless you are applying to a job with a very standard job function, both your electronic and physical portfolio should be tailored to each potential job to which you are applying.
 Before submitting your next application or arriving at your next interview, be sure to take time to compile your best work in a comprehensive portfolio.